School debating in Scotland: Glasgow University Union Schools Debating competition

-The 2010's tournament is believed to have been held on Monday, 1 November and the winners were Calum Worsley and Ruth Cameron (1st proposition) of Dollar Academy "A".
+The 2010 tournament is believed to have been held on Monday, 1 November and the winners were Calum Worsley and Ruth Cameron (1st proposition) of Dollar Academy "A".
 The other finalists included Dollar Academy "C" (Thomas Clode and Anna George) and George Heriot's "A".
 They are believed to have debated the motion: "This House would legalise gay marriage."

 Forty teams from all over Scotland and northern England competed debating four motions: "This House would use torture in the interrogation of terror suspects"; "This House would make Gaelic compulsory in schools"; and "This House would make foreign aid conditional on the promotion of women's rights"; "This house would impose harsher sentences on celebrity criminals".